World Chess Championship 1972: Game 2: Fischer forfeits

+At 6 pm, an hour after the start of the game, Schmid stepped up to the playing table and stopped the clock, announcing that since Fischer had not appeared in the playing hall, according to rule five of the Amsterdam Agreement, he lost the game by forfeit.
+Bobby Fischer formally protested the forfeit, supported by FIDE Delegate Fred Cramer, writing a letter to Schmid and explaining his absence by the poor conditions in the playing hall (in particular the noise and distraction of the video and photo recording).
+He admitted to initially agreeing to the recording, aware that the organizers were informed about his conditions and "assured by all parties concerned that modern technology had progressed to such an extent that they could photograph him without the least disturbance".
+The letter was delivered by Fischer in the early hours of July 14 to Schmid's hotel room, and the match committee overruled Fischer's protest, based on FIDE regulations he was required to protest a given game within six hours after that game ended.

-After his loss Fischer made further demands on the organizers, including that all cameras be removed.
-When they were not, he refused to appear for game 2, giving Spassky a default win.
-His appeal was rejected.
-Karpov speculates that this forfeited game was actually a masterstroke on Fischer's part, a move designed specifically to upset Spassky's equanimity.
+Karpov speculated that this forfeited game was actually a masterstroke on Fischer's part, a move designed specifically to upset Spassky's equanimity.

 With the score now 2–0 in Spassky's favor, many observers believed that the match was over and Fischer would leave Iceland, and, indeed, Fischer looked to board the next plane out, only to be dissuaded by his second, William Lombardy.
 His decision to stay in the match was attributed by some to another phone call from Kissinger and a deluge of cablegrams.
-Sportingly, Spassky agreed to play the third game in a small room backstage, out of sight of the spectators.
+Spassky agreed to play the third game in a small room backstage, out of sight of the spectators.
 According to Pal Benko and Burt Hochberg, this concession was a psychological mistake by Spassky.